prisma/prisma1/examples/permissions/README.md

 yarn playground
 ```

-Or you can open a Playground by navigating to [http://localhost:4000](http://localhost:4000) in your browser.
+Or you can open a Playground by simply navigating to [http://localhost:4000](http://localhost:4000) in your browser.

+> **Note**: You can also invoke the `yarn dev` script (instead of `yarn start`) which starts the server _and_ opens a Playground in parallel.
+This will also give you access to the Prisma API directly.

 ### Register users with the `signup` mutation